-CHARLES ALFRED
+CHARLES ALFRED CLAWSON

 By this time Mary Donovan was a young lady.
 She met Charles A. Clawson and they were later married.
 They had two sons; Charles Alfred Jr., and Warren and five daughters; Christine, Marie Ella, Annie and Lillie.
 Alida died in infancy.